Slowly Varying Regression under Sparsity: Introduction

-where $\bm{Z}=\diag(z_1,\cdots,z_p)$.
-The authors then showed that the inner problem can be solved in a closed form that results in a convex binary formulation for the outer problem:
+where $\bm{Z}=\diag(z_1,\dots,z_D)$.
+The authors then show that the inner minimization problem can be solved in a closed form that results in a convex binary formulation for the outer problem:

-where $\bm{X}_i$ is the column $i$ of design matrix $\bm{X}$.
-The resulting problem could then be solved efficiently to very large scales ($n,p \approx 10^5$) using a cutting plane-type algorithm.
-This significant breakthrough raised the limits of scaling exact sparse methods by multiple orders of magnitude and thus it could be very impactful if the methodology could be extended to other problems.
+where $\bm{X}_i$ is the $i$th column of design matrix $\bm{X}$.
+The resulting problem can then be solved efficiently to very large scales ($N,D \approx 10^4$) using a cutting plane-type algorithm.
+This significant breakthrough raised the limits of scaling exact sparse methods by multiple orders of magnitude.
 However, the transformation presented above seems to be quite fortuitous.
 For example, the reformulation in \cite{bertsimas2020sparse} relied on rewriting $\bm{\beta}$ as $\bm{Z}\bm{\beta}$ in the first term but not the second term of Equation \eqref{eq:reformulation_sparse_reg}.
 There appears to be no systematic reason why doing so is necessary to result in the final convex binary formulation in Equation \eqref{eq:inner_solved_sparse_reg}, and even fewer hints on how we could systematically apply this methodology to other problems.

-This paper aims to uncover the underlying key ingredients to allow such transformations through the study of the problem of slowly varying regression under sparsity, which is a generalization of the standard sparse regression problem of Equation \eqref{eq:orig_formulation_reformulation_sparse_reg}.
-Moreover, the framework we present here directly extends to any sparse quadratic convex problem of the following form:
+This paper aims to uncover the underlying key ingredients to allow such transformations through the study of the SSVR problem, which is a generalization of the standard sparse regression problem of Equation \eqref{eq:sparse_reg}.
+Moreover, the framework we present here directly extends to any sparse quadratic convex problem of the form